 “We are multi – country specialist in managing Research & Fieldwork.”
 Yeah, so are a bunch of others who approach me.
 “We have successfully delivered large and complex studies in America, Europe, MENA and Asia- Pacific regions.”
 Again, the same claim other international vendors make (besides, I really don’t expect you to promote the small, easy studies you’ve completed, or tell me about the projects on which you did a crash-and-burn).
 Do you even know whether we conduct large and complex studies internationally?
 No, nor do you care.

 “Grey Matter Research & Consulting, LLC would be a great client for us, we can proceed for discussion on your upcoming and current studies with a short e-meeting.”
 Ah, and there we have it – WE would be a great client for YOU.
 This e-mail is all about you, all about what your needs are.
-Well, guess what: I don’t hire vendors because they need the work.
-I hire vendors that will solve my business needs and make my life easier.
+Well, guess what: Grey Matter Research doesn’t hire vendors because they need the work.
+We hire vendors that will solve our business needs and make our lives easier.